bolek42/bolek42.github.io/sec/fuzz.md

 The basic concept of coverage guided fuzzing is based on a genetic algorithm to increase code coverage.
 We start with a single seed file in the population and the total coverage of the population is hold as a global state.
 A random element from the population is picked, mutated and the coverage is measured.
-If a mutation hits a new basic block, the testcase is added to the population and the total coverage is increased.
+If a mutation hits a new basic block, the test case is added to the population and the total coverage is increased.
 This process is repeated over and over again until it is terminated by the user.

 # Seed Files